Coffee Life Cycle

 What is the Coffee Life Cycle?

-The coffee life cycle begins with seed germination and includes early growth, flowering, cherry development, harvesting, and rest.
-Trees typically start yielding fruit 2–3 years after planting and remain productive for around 20–25 years, depending on care and climate.
+The coffee life cycle describes the natural stages a coffee plant goes through from germination to maturity, productivity, and eventually decline.
+It begins with seed germination, followed by early growth, flowering, cherry development, harvesting, and periods of rest.
+On average, coffee trees start producing cherries 2–3 years after planting and can remain productive for 20–25 years, depending on factors such as variety, climate, soil conditions, and farm management practices.

 Why the life cycle matters